What Is The Silvertown Tunnel?

 So won't everyone just use the Blackwall tunnels instead?

 Nope.
-The currently free Blackwall tunnels will also be tolled at the same rates.
+The previously free Blackwall tunnels are now tolled at the same rates.
 Whichever way you go, you'll have to spend money.
 That £1.2 billion construction debt would take decades to pay back if only one of the tunnels were tolled.

 Who can use it?